dangeroustech/StreamDL/.github/CONTRIBUTING.md

 Please always submit PRs to the Staging branch, never to Master.

-Features will be moved to master once they have been adequately tested in Staging.
+Features will be moved to Master once they have been adequately tested in Staging.